-n Attorney Focused on Civil Appeals in Washington and California.
+n Attorney Focused on Civil Appeals in Washington, California, Oregon, Michigan, Ohio and Indiana.
 We help attorneys, clients, or individuals file civil appeals quickly and accurately, saving time and money.

 Handling the appellate process is a demanding, complicated, and time-sensitive task.
 Appellate work requires some of the most sophisticated legal reasoning performed by an attorney.
 As an attorney with experience in both the trial courts and appeals courts, Mr. Parker is prepared to analyze your case, assemble the required “record on appeal,” file all briefs, and provide oral argument.

 Corey Evan Parker offers representation on civil appeals to attorneys and clients in California and Washington.
 Mr. Parker will not hesitate to tell you if he advises against filing an appeal.
 Additionally, he can file petitions for writ of mandate to the court of appeals for interim orders that are not appealable.
 (It is also important to consider obtaining appellate advice before trial, in order to help preserve and identify appellate issues that may be overlooked or unassailable after final judgment.)